 Square Mirrors: An Exceptionally Common Approach

 The perfect way to increase light and space in any room is by using square mirrors combined with the right placement and the effective use of light.
 Because of their versatility and geometric symmetry they can easily blend with any dÃ©cor as long as you're using the right finishes, styles and frames.
 Finding a good square mirror is also simple, as all mirror-makers and stores are bound to carry this popular shape.
 The key is to figure out what combination of mirror style, interior lighting fixtures, and furniture will work best for the space you wish to aesthetically enhance.
 The particulars will depend upon you are going for a modern or vintage look.
 If you have mahogany dining room furniture and country style curtains, you will want the rest of your decorations to match that classic look.
-Likewise, if you have a
+Likewise, if you have a glass dining room table or contemporary fireplace, matching this modern theme is a must.
+Once you draw the out the game plan, the rest is a breeze.

 The many faces of square mirrors